Cozy Red Wine Braised Beef

 - Blue Cheese Smashed Potatoes Add to list

-- Optional: chopped parsley, sour cream and horseradish Add to list
+- Chopped parsley, sour cream and horseradish, to garnish (optional) Add to list

 Preheat oven to 325° F.

-In a large "stovetop to oven" pan, heat the oil over medium-high heat.
-Add the roast and brown extremely well on both sides.
+In a large "stovetop to oven" pan, heat oil over medium-high heat.
+Add roast and brown extremely well on both sides.
 Remove from the pan.
-Stir in the onion, carrot, celery, sage, rosemary and thyme.
-Cook, stirring, for about 3 to 4 minutes or until the vegetables start to brown gently.
-Add the bay leaves, orange zest, paprika, clove and cinnamon and stir 1 minute more to bloom the flavors in the spices.
-Pour the wine into the pan and boil until reduced by about half.
-Add the stock and bring back to a simmer.
+Stir in onions, carrots, celery, sage, rosemary and thyme.
+Cook, stirring, for 3 to 4 minutes or until vegetables start to brown gently.
+Add bay leaves, orange zest, paprika, clove and cinnamon and stir 1 minute more to bloom the flavors.
+Pour wine into the pan and boil until reduced by about half.
+Add stock and bring back to a simmer.
 Season with salt and pepper and add the roast.
-Cover the pan and place in the oven for about 2 hours or until the meat is fork tender.
+Cover the pan and place in the oven for about 2 hours or until meat is fork tender.

-In a small saucepan, melt the butter and stir in the flour.
+In a small saucepan, melt butter and stir in flour.
 Cook over medium heat for 2 to 3 minutes then remove from heat (see note).

-Remove the meat and vegetables from the pan and keep warm.
+Remove meat and vegetables from the pan and keep warm.
 Skim any excess fat.
-Bring the cooking stock to a simmer and whip in the roux.
+Bring the cooking liquid to a simmer and whip in butter-flour mixture.
 Simmer gently until thickened.
-Shred the meat into large chunks and add back to the sauce.
+Shred meat into large chunks and add back to the sauce.

-Spoon the Blue Cheese Smashed Potatoes around the edge of wide serving bowls.
-Ladle the meat and sauce into the center of the bowls.
-Garnish with chopped parsley, sour cream and horseradish if desired.
+Spoon Blue Cheese Smashed Potatoes around the edge of wide serving bowls.
+Ladle meat and sauce into the center of the bowls.
+Garnish with chopped parsley, sour cream and horseradish, if desired.

 Instead of thickening with a roux, you may puree the cooking broth with all of its onions, carrots and celery.
 The cooked vegetables will give it a nice texture.